Find Grad Schools

 25% Racial-Ethnic Minorities*

 The 6th most popular school in the country for political science majors who are seeking their master's degree is Southern New Hampshire University.
 Roughly 134,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-For the 2020-2021 academic year, 40 master's degrees were handed out to political science majors at SNHU.
-About 43% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 40 people received their master's degree in political science from SNHU.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #7